5 Errors: Take Advertising Costs Into Account

 Let’s go through a few notable examples that illustrate some errors companies have made.

 Google is undeniably one of the most innovative and successful companies in the world.
 This is not only in the technological landscape but as a whole.

 However, the business still fails quite often despite its accomplishments.
 One of the most notable and well-known in the public eye is Google Glass.
 Launched to the general public in 2014, the product cost $1,500 and represented an advancement in technology.
-Google Glass is a pair of smart glasses, allowing users to work hands-free with access to the Internet.
+Google Glass is a pair of smart glasses which allow users to work hands-free with access to the Internet.

 The product had a great amount of potential.
 Why, then, did it fail to the extent that it did at the time of its release?
-While Google has what is a seemingly unlimited budget, money was not the issue in this case.
-However, it was cited for being too expensive for the average consumer.
+While Google has what is a seemingly unlimited budget, money was not the issue in this case and did not affect advertising costs in that manner.
+However, it was cited as being too expensive for the average consumer.

 Google’s main issue lay with the product having no clear purpose.
 Consumers were unsure why they should purchase something when the creators also did not know what it was for.
 Marketing for the product was never at a solid place.
 Was it for further social interaction via the web?
 Was it for medical professionals as an assistant for surgical procedures?
 Should it work for entertainment purposes, such as recording a concert, or, by illegal means, a film in theaters?

 Many potential customers did not like the idea of the product.
 In this case, advertising costs do not necessarily refer to money but rather to the cost of losing clients.

 Many places also banned Glass for its potential disruptions, including in movie theaters, schools, and private events.

 Versions of Glass still exist and are used by notable companies today.
 However, it remains controversial for use by the general public.
 People have concerns about the lack of privacy and fears of secretly being recorded by the camera in the glasses.